zararah/opendevtoolkit/resources/online-iati-tools.md

 To contribute:

-* Non-tech option: email [zara.rahman[at]okfn.org](mailto:zara.rahman@okfn.org) stating clearly which tool(s) you're emailing about, and which fields you'd like to fill in.
+Non-tech option: email [zara.rahman[at]okfn.org](mailto:zara.rahman@okfn.org) stating clearly which tool(s) you're emailing about, and which fields you'd like to fill in.

-* Tech option: This page is [here on Github](https://github.com/zararah/opendevtoolkit/blob/gh-pages/_data/tools.yml) - please add information directly to the page, then submit a pull request.
+Tech option: see this [How to contribute to the tools page readme](https://github.com/zararah/opendevtoolkit/blob/gh-pages/how-to-contribute.md)

 **Thank you!**